Ristosano home food and services for dysphagia.

 Dysphagia

-Atypical swallowing, why is it different from dysphagia?
+Atypical swallowing: how does it differ from dysphagia?

 Unlike dysphagia, atypical swallowing is a disorder caused by a failure of the swallowing reflex to develop during early childhood.